apache/accumulo-website/_docs-4/getting-started/design.md

 in-memory maps and the tablet may reference files that have been compacted as tablet metadata can be cached within the Scan Server (See Scan Server configuration properties).

+Scan Servers can also perform the sorting phase of the write-ahead log recovery for tablets that were on a Tablet Server that failed.
+Once sorting completes, the tablet is assigned to a Tablet Server, which replays the sorted mutations.
+The server property `sserver.wal.sort.concurrent.max` controls the number of threads in the Scan Server that will perform the write-ahead log sorting.

 ### Client

 Accumulo has a client library that can be used to write applications that write and read